 Similarly, one obtains the exchange term between site $i$ on the B sublattice and site $j$ on the C sublattice (for parallel spins)

-The magnetic field terms are, in this case, simple and are $h(S-a_i^\dagger a_i)$ for spins on A sublattice and $-h(S-a_i^\dagger a_i)$ for spins on B and C sublattices.
-Hamiltonian $H_{J,BC}$ has a hopping term corresponding to hopping on a HcL, giving almost exact results for one magnon excitation (lower branch dispersion \cite{ulaga24}) at the $m=1/3$ plateau.
+The Hamiltonian $H_{J,BC}$ contains a hopping term on the HcL, yielding an almost exact description of the one-magnon excitation (lower-branch dispersion \cite{ulaga24}) at the $m=1/3$ plateau.
 This term is also governing the small number of magnon excitations, which are realized at reduced $m<1/3$.
-However, when approaching $m\sim 0$, the number of magnons increases and other terms become important.
-Among them, a strong repulsion term $ J a_i^\dagger a_i a_j^\dagger a_j$ can play a significant role, making the system strongly interacting/correlated, but it is neglected within standard LSWT.
+However, when approaching $m\sim 0$, the number of magnons increases, and other terms become important.
+Among them, a strong repulsion term $ J a_i^\dagger a_i a_j^\dagger a_j$ can play a significant role, making the system strongly interacting/correlated.
+It is, however, neglected within the standard LSWT.

-Neglecting higher-order terms within standard LSWT, one proceeds by rewriting the quadratic Hamiltonian in momentum space in terms of matrices $A_{\bf k}$, $B_{\bf k}$ and $C_{\bf k}$ \cite{toth15}.
-This is followed by diagonalization and by imposing commutation relations, e.g., by a Bogoliubov transformation, leading to spin wave excitation dispersions and branches with energies $\omega_{{\bf k},l}$, where $l$ is the sublattice index.
-See, e.g., Ref. \cite{ulaga25} for dispersions on TL.
-One can also evaluate the ground state energy taking into account quantum corrections \cite{toth15,zhitomirsky98},

-where the magnetization $m$ within LSWT can be evaluated via derivative of ground state energy $E_0$ with respect to $h$ \cite{zhitomirsky98}.